Chocolate Mousse Tart with Bourbon Caramel Sauce Recipe

-Safest Choice™ Eggs taste great and are safe for all your favorite egg dishes!
-The Safest Choice™ all-natural, gentle water bath pasteurization process eliminates the risk of Salmonella in eggs without changing the nutrition or flavor.
-In fact, Safest Choice™ Pasteurized Eggs have earned the Seal of Approval for exceptional flavor and culinary performance from the American Culinary Federation (ACF).
+Davidson's Safest Choice® pasteurized eggs taste great and are safe for all your favorite egg dishes!
+Davidson's™ all-natural, gentle water bath pasteurization eliminates the risk of Salmonella in eggs without changing the nutrition or flavor.
+In fact, Davidson's™ pasteurized eggs have earned the Seal of Approval for exceptional flavor and culinary performance from the American Culinary Federation (ACF).

 The Raw Egg Risk